princeK9/CTC/readme.md

 ### Execution

-Start the server: in one terminal
+Start the server (in one terminal):

 ```bash
 ./server.exe
 ```

 Start clients (in separate terminals):

 ```bash
 ./client.exe
 ```